Action on Hearing Loss (AHL)

 Although this website provides equipment to the NHS and private hospitals, among other businesses, it’s possible to register as a private individual.
 There is a very wide range of products available from this site.

 Remap custom-makes equipment to help disabled people live more independent lives.
 This includes mobility, help in the home, managing personal care, enjoying sports and hobbies, and much more, with all work checked by expert engineers, carpenters, technicians and occupational therapists.

 The RNIB has an online shop with many products aimed at supporting blind and partially sighted people.

 Telephone: 0303 123 9999.

-A website focusing on products that promote technology for independent living.
+A website focusing on products and technology to support independent living.

 Hundreds of products to make life easier for all those affected by memory loss and dementia.

 Choosing the right independent living products can improve your safety and wellbeing, and give you greater independence.